annahaensch/OpArt_Curation_Tool/README.md

 To help you on your way, several notebooks have been provided in `notebooks` that contains demo workflows for the OpArt library.

-* `workflow_demo` demonstrates the basic work flow from running and validating an optimization.
+* `workflow_demo.ipynb` demonstrates the basic work flow from running and validating an optimization.
-* `spectral_embedding_demo` recreates the spectral embeddings in *A Recommender System for Equitable Public Art Curation and Installation*.
+* `recreate_results_from_paper.ipynb` recreates the results in *A Recommender System for Equitable Public Art Curation and Installation*.